ScriptBasic/WinPBX/docs/String Procedures.md

 # <a name="AfxStrExtractI"></a>AfxStrExtractI

-Extracts characters from a string up to (but not including) a substring.
+Extracts characters from a string up to (but not including) a string.
 Case insensitive.

 ```
 FUNCTION AfxStrExtractI (BYVAL nStart AS LONG, _